Martin Dahlin

 Starting off his career with Malmö FF in 1987, he was the 1988 Allsvenskan top scorer and played for clubs in the Bundesliga, Serie A, and the Premier League before retiring in 1999.

-A full international between 1991 and 1997, he won 60 caps for the Sweden national team and was a part of the Sweden team that finished third in the 1994 FIFA World Cup.
-He also represented Sweden at the 1988 Summer Olympics as well as UEFA Euro 1992.
-In 1993, he was awarded Guldbollen as Sweden's best footballer of the year.
+A full international between 1991 and 1997, he won 60 caps for the Sweden national team and was in the Sweden national team that placed third in the 1994 FIFA World Cup.
+He also represented Sweden at the 1988 Summer Olympics and UEFA Euro 1992.
+In 1993, he was bestowed the Guldbollen as Sweden's best footballer of the year.

 Early life

-Dahlin was born in Uddevalla, Sweden.
-He is the son of a Venezuelan father, who was a musician, and a Swedish mother.
-Named after Martin Luther King Jr., he was born in Uddevalla, but spent his upbringing in Lund.
+Dahlin was born in Höganäs, Sweden to a Venezuelan father, who was a musician, and a Swedish mother.
+Named after Martin Luther King Jr., Dahlin spent his upbringing in Lund.

 Club career

 In 1993, he was selected as best Swedish player of the year, winning Guldbollen.

 He played for Malmö FF, Borussia Mönchengladbach, A.S.
 Roma, Hamburger SV and Blackburn Rovers.
 The most successful time of his career he spent with Borussia Mönchengladbach with whom he won the German Cup in 1995 along with Stefan Effenberg.

 Dahlin transferred from Roma to Blackburn Rovers in mid-1997 and made 21 appearances in the 1997–98 season, scoring four goals.

 In the 1998–99 season, he only played five games when an injury in a training game ruled him out for the rest of the season and contributed to his retirement from the game after a short spell at Hamburger SV in 1999.

 Blackburn Rovers later sued their insurance company who had refused to pay out over the injury claiming that normal wear and tear could have been a contributing factor.
 Although the initial verdict was given in favour of the club, in 2005 the Court of Appeal overturned the verdict and sent it back to the lower court.
 On 12 April 2006, the High Court ruled in favour of the insurance company, decreeing that the player probably had a pre-existing condition.
 This decision left Blackburn about £4 million out-of-pocket.